Preserving Music

 To date, we have digitized more than 50,000 rare and historic audio recordings, safeguarding the legacies of artists from around the world.
 These recordings represent not only the artistry of the past, but the cultural narratives that shaped the music we listen to today.

-Later this year, we will announce a landmark partnership with a leading university to make our preserved recordings accessible online to scholars, music lovers, and the public.
+Recently, we launched a landmark partnership with the University of California, Santa Barbara to make our preserved recordings accessible online to scholars, music lovers, and the public.
 Together, we are building a publicly available database that will serve as a cultural and musical resource for generations to come — a true Rosetta Stone of sound.

 How We Preserve Music